IsaakBerg/grasshopper-primer/en/1-foundations/1-2/0_anatomy-of-a-grasshopper-definition.md

 ## 1.2.
-ANATOMY OF A GRASSHOPPER DEFINTION
+ANATOMY OF A GRASSHOPPER DEFINITION

 ####In Grasshopper, nodes connected by wires form visual programs called definitions.
 The following chapter introduces Grasshopper objects.
 By interacting with Grasshopper objects, one can build definitions.